 </style>

-In this example, taken from the student schedule, we're setting up CSS variables to allow the timeline to generate the correct number of hour and minute rows for the events we're displaying.
+In this example, taken from the student schedule, we're setting up CSS variables to allow the timeline to generate the correct number of hour and minute rows for the events we're displaying, and each schedule has a random id number generated when the schedule is printed so that we avoid conflicting rules for different course schedules during bulk prints.

 Raw text output